bvic23/VinceRP/README.md

 1. Add VinceRP to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile): `github "bvic23/VinceRP"`

-2. Update & install carthage:
-`brew update && brew install carthage`
+2. Download and install [the latest Carthage from binary](https://github.com/Carthage/Carthage/releases).
+(Homebrew is still on 0.8 which is outdated.)

-3. Set it up as a dependency to your project:
+3. Set VinceRP up as a dependency to your project:
 `carthage update --platform iOS, Mac`

 #Easy to use